Understand what Lighthouse 6.0 and Core Web Vitals mean for your website's future

 As you can tell, First Contentful Paint (FCP) has gained a bit more weight in Lighthouse 6.0.
 FCP measures the time from click to the time when a user's browser renders the first bit of content from the Document Object Model (DOM), which is your site's HTML structure.

 By contrast, two metrics dropped considerable weight in the formula.
 The first is Time to Interactive (TTI), which measures the time from when the page starts loading to when its main subresources have loaded and it's capable of reliably responding to user input quickly.
 You want your site to have a low TTI to maintain its usability.
 Second is Speed Index (SI), the measurement of how quickly the contents of a page are populated.
 Both dropped in Lighthouse's speed calculation by 12–18%.

 These new metrics haven't changed Lighthouse's primary function — to determine if your website loads as quickly as possible.
 The new insights are just a new way to measure this more accurately.
 LCP measures load time, and TBT determines how long a page remains inactive for a user, two data points that have the potential to diminish the overall user experience if not optimized correctly.

 Understanding Core Web Vitals

 Largest Contentful Paint (LCP): A website's LCP is the time it takes to load the main content on a page.
-Google wants a LCP to happen within 2.5 seconds of when a page first starts loading.
+Google wants LCP to happen within 2.5 seconds of when a page first starts loading.

 Cumulative Layout Shift Score (CLS): CLS determines how often your users experience unexpected layout shifts or changes on a page.
 To ensure visual stability, you want your CLS score to be low.
-Google wants pages to maintain a CLS score of 0.1.
+Google wants pages to maintain a CLS score of less than 0.1.